parisppdo/pytorch-genre-classifiers/README.md

 The dataset has 100 music samples of 30 sec for each genre.
+An initial processing of the data has been implemented in the `preprocess.py` file of each classifier group:

+- In the **MFCC Classifiers** folder, `preprocess.py` extracts **MFCC features** from each audio segment.
+- In the **Mel Spectrogram Classifiers** folder, `preprocess.py` extracts **Mel Spectrogram features**.

+Each script converts the audio files into tensors and organizes them into a `.json` dictionary that contains:
+- the names of the 10 genre classes,
+- the feature tensors (MFCCs or Mel Spectrograms),
+- and the corresponding labels.

-An initial processing of the data has been implemented in the `preprocess.py` file: Each sound file is divided into 10 segments in order to increase the number of available data.
+Each sound file is divided into 10 segments to increase the number of available data.
+For the Mel Spectogram, we use 64 Mel Banks.
-An MFCC is extracted from each segment.
-The script saves the data in a `.json` file that contains the name of the classes, the mfccs and the labels.
-Each mfcc is represented by a 2D array of numerical values.
-The shape of this array is `(time_frame, mfcc_coefficient)`.
-We use 13 coefficients, which is a typical number used in music genre classification.
+For MFCCs, we use 13 coefficients, which is a typical number used in music genre classification.

+A small `.json` file named `data_small.json` is included in each folder as an example of the generated data structure.
+(The full `.json` files are not included due to GitHub’s file size limitations.)

-The extracted `.json` file is loaded in each *classifier* file for further processing (eg `CNNClassifier).
+The extracted `.json` file is loaded in each *classifier* file for further processing (e.g. `CNNClassifier.ipynb`).
 The pipeline is described within the notebook file.